Johncci/summer-soccer-camp/README.md

   * Tha hamburger menu was staying open on arrival to the website.
 The reason for this was the specificity was not properly utilized to target the menu and the command display:none; was not working as expected.
 I addressed this by taking the following action - header>#menu rather than have all the css rules under just #menu.

   * The sign up form was not responsive on horizontal mobile viewing.
 I changed the height values to VH values for the page, the form and the text spacing to address this issue.

+  * I tested the site on a safari browser and images in the format of avif would not load , I changed these images to webp , this had a negative effect for the lighthouse score on the home page so I tested several images at different resolutions to select the best one that also had an adequate lighthouse performance score.
 <br>

 ## <U>**W3C Validator**</U>